Free Illinois Arrest & Criminal Records (Check Every IL County)

 309-467-3312

-Court records are considered public records and are one way to search a person’s criminal history, but official copies must be obtained through another state resource: the Illinois State Police Bureau of Identification, and the process for accessing those records appears below.
+Court records are considered public records and are one way to search a person’s criminal history, but official copies must be obtained through another state resource, the Illinois State Police Bureau of Identification and the process for accessing those records appears below.

 The Illinois State Police is the official provider of certified employment or housing background checks in the state.
 Agencies or businesses must register with the state’s Division of Innovation and Technology for a digital ID to access records online.

-To request a copy of a person’s criminal record through the Illinois State Police do the following:
+To request a copy of a person’s criminal record through the Illinois State Police, do the following:

 1. Open the Illinois State Police (ISP) website.

-2. Click the link for CHIRP (Criminal History Information Response Process) which is the official online request portal.
+2. Click the link for CHIRP (Criminal History Information Response Process), which is the official online request portal.

 3. Register for a digital ID through the state.
-Once a digital ID has been issued, the searcher can request Illinois criminal records online.
+Once a digital ID has been issued, the searcher can request criminal records online.

 Source: Illinois State Police25

-The ISP prefers requests for background checks be submitted through CHIRP or through the online Uniform Conviction Information Form.
 There is a slight fee per record for an official background check.

 The subject must also be informed of the screening and give consent to the background check before the ISP will run this person’s history.

-Individuals wishing to see their own Illinois criminal record can request a copy of it from any local state police department, correctional facility, or licenses vendor that can take the person’s fingerprints to run the record.10
+Individuals wishing to see their own Illinois criminal record can request a copy of it from any local state police department, correctional facility, or licensed vendor that can take the person’s fingerprints to run the record.10

 How to check if someone has a criminal record helps with making decisions for housing, employment or personal reasons.
 Obtaining a person’s criminal record can show if the person was convicted of any misdemeanor or felony charges in the state and was placed in prison or received a sentence of probation (either supervised or unsupervised).
 Read below for more information about probation and parole.